TrebledJ/trebledj.github.io/content/tags/software/general/aoc.md

 title: AOC
 ---

-Advent of Code (AOC) is a series of fun [programming](/tags/programming) challenges released annually from December 1 to 25.
+Advent of Code (AOC) is a series of fun {% tag "programming" %} challenges released annually from December 1 to 25.

 You can find the challenges here: [https://adventofcode.com/](https://adventofcode.com/).